D-ADMM: A Communication-Efficient Distributed Algorithm For Separable Optimization: Abstract

 \section{Abstract}

-We propose a distributed algorithm, named D-ADMM, for solving separable optimization problems in networks of interconnected nodes or agents.
-In a separable optimization problem, the cost function is the sum of all the agents' private cost functions, and the constraint set is the intersection of all the agents' private constraint sets.
-We require the private cost function and constraint set of a node to be known by that node only, during and before the execution of the algorithm.
-The application of our algorithm is illustrated with problems from signal processing and control, namely average consensus, compressed sensing, and support vector machines.
-It is well known that communicating in distributed environments is the most energy/time-demanding operation.
-Thus, algorithms using less communications are more prone to make networks live longer, e.g., sensor networks, or to execute faster, e.g., in supercomputing platforms.
-Through simulations for several network types and problems, we show that our algorithm requires less communications than the state-of-the-art algorithms.
+We propose a distributed algorithm, named Distributed Alternating Direction Method of Multipliers (D-ADMM), for solving separable optimization problems in networks of interconnected nodes or agents.
+In a separable optimization problem there is a private cost function and a private constraint set at each node.
+The goal is to minimize the sum of all the cost functions, constraining the solution to be in the intersection of all the constraint sets.
+D-ADMM is proven to converge when the network is bipartite or when all the functions are strongly convex, although in practice, convergence is observed even when these conditions are not met.
+We use D-ADMM to solve the following problems from signal processing and control: average consensus, compressed sensing, and support vector machines.
+Our simulations show that D-ADMM requires less communications than state-of-the-art algorithms to achieve a given accuracy level.
+Algorithms with low communication requirements are important, for example, in sensor networks, where sensors are typically battery-operated and communicating is the most energy consuming operation.

 \isdraft{ }{}